ldynia/git-workshop/readme.md

 * **>>>>>>>** - this symbol indicates where conflicting line ends.
 * **\=\=\=\=\=\=\=** - this symbol indicates division between conflicting lines.

-The important thing to know is the **HEAD** and order in which the conflict is structured.
-Upper part that contains the **HEAD** text, refers to our current active brunch - in our case it's the master branch.
+The important thing to notice is the **HEAD** and the order in which the conflict is structured.
+Upper part that contains the **HEAD**, refers to current active brunch - in our case it's the master branch.
 Lower part refers to branch that we are merging with - this time it's `develop` branch.

 ## Fixing merge conflicts
 Fixing merge conflict is nothing more than figuring out which line(s) are wrong and removing them.
 I will use **vim**, to do it - you are welcome to use any text editor of your choice.